How to check your sources… Campfire’s stance on sourcing…

 Some good primary sources would be things like the actual declassified documents, or the actual investigation report.
 Here is a screen shot of some other ideas:

 Secondary sources are also valuable!
 Secondary sources are one step removed from primary sources, but they often quote or directly reference primary sources.
-Imagine if a group of scholars are sitting around and discussing what an artifact means or says.
+Imagine a group of scholars discussing what an artifact means or says.
 The scholars write an article about their findings, and now the artifact can make sense to everyone else.
 The scholars are not the primary source (the artifact is), but their article is almost more valuable because they are able to provide precious insight.
 Sometimes, they are still considered a primary source, where others call them a secondary source.
 In any case, when validating any secondary sources, educational materials should be sure to pick ones that can be confirmed by others, as well.
-For example, a “documentary” is something that is allowed… but documentaries from entertainment sources (such as from history . com) are different than documentaries put together by actual historians.
+For example, a “documentary” is something that is allowed, but documentaries from entertainment sources (such as from history . com) are different than documentaries put together by actual historians.
 These are just a couple of many examples.

 Secondary sources can also be things like textbooks, books and articles that carefully review or interpret research works, biographies, literary criticism, political analysis, etc. In other words, secondary sources offer analysis of primary sources.
-So you can check to see if they are reliable and are truly referencing the primary source with documentation.

 Side note: many inaccurately presume that anything ending in “.org” is a reliable secondary source.
 Please be mindful that anyone can create a “.org.”
 Even Wikipedia is .org.
 Any activist, opinionated person, or group of people in any movement can create a “.org.”